link-discord/link-discord/README.md

 ## Hi there 👋

-I am Link and im a Javascript Developer that loves to Code.
-I like to code in fields like Data Science and I like to make Bots and I also like to contribute to Public Repositories such as Mineflayer.
+I am Link and im a Developer that loves to Code.

 ---